 5. …but understand that money isn’t the answer to all your retention problems.

-While there’s no denying that compensation is directly tied to retention and turnover, there are a variety of other factors that could be playing into your retention rate, too.
-To improve your company’s retention, you’ll need to identify and address all of them, beyond just compensation.
+While there’s no denying that compensation is directly tied to retention and turnover, there are a variety of other factors that could be playing into your retention rate.
+From workplace culture to career development opportunities, many factors contribute to your employees’ decisions to stay or go.
+To improve your company’s retention, you’ll need to identify and address them.